Vsingh31/kickstarter-analysis/README.md

 2   **Outcomes Based On Goals Chart**

-* In the KickStarter sheet,I created a new sheet and label it "Outcomes Based on Goals."In Outcome based on goals sheet, create the following columns to hold the data:
+* In the KickStarter sheet,I created a new sheet and label it "Outcomes Based on Goals."In Outcome based on goals sheet, create the following **columns** to hold the data:
-    -Goal
-    -Number Successful
-    -Number Failed
-    -Number Canceled
-    -Total Projects
-    -Percentage Successful
-    -Percentage Failed
-    -Percentage Canceled
+    Goal,Number Successful,Number Failed,Number Canceled,Total Projects,Percentage Successful,Percentage Failed,Percentage Canceled.
 * In the “Goal” column,I created the following dollar-amount ranges so projects can be grouped based on their goal amount.
-    -Less than 1000
-    -1000 to 4999
-    -5000 to 9999
-    -10000 to 14999
-    -15000 to 19999
-    -20000 to 24999
-    -25000 to 29999
-    -30000 to 34999
-    -35000 to 39999
-    -40000 to 44999
-    -Greater than 50000
+Less than 1000, 1000 to 4999, 5000 to 9999, 10000 to 14999, 15000 to 19999, 20000 to 24999, 25000 to 29999, 30000 to 34999, 35000 to 39999, 40000 to 44999, Greater than 50000.

     ![Outcomes_based_on_goal-data](https://user-images.githubusercontent.com/90277142/133941435-2865b622-0257-4aa9-8c3b-c84b7582987b.png)

-* **Challenges:** I used COUNTIFS() function first time so it was challenging and even i was using COUNTIFS() function on "Outcome Based On Goals sheet" and getting Criteria Range from kickstarter sheet.So I watched some video from youtube and google and get it how to use this Function.
+* **Challenges:** I used COUNTIFS() function first time so it was challenging and even i was using COUNTIFS() function on "Outcome Based On Goals sheet" and getting Criteria Range from kickstarter sheet.I used "SHOW HINT" to learn abount COUNTIFS() Function.And I also watched some video from youtube learn it how to use this Function.[COUNTIFS Function](https://www.youtube.com/watch?v=Ihkgs7T3Do0)
 * In COUNTIFS() function we first take Criteria range for a column of interest and the criteria to filter data from that column and I Used COUNTIFS() functions to populate the "Number Successful," "Number Failed," and "Number Canceled" columns by filtering on the Kickstarter "outcome" column, on the "goal" amount column using the ranges created ahead, and on the "Subcategory" column using "plays" as the criteria.For this I get three Criteria Range,one from Kickstarter sheet,i took outcomes column range that was F2:F4115,and put criteria should be Successful and second goals column range(D2:D4115) from kickstarter sheet and put criteria that given in "Outcome Based On Goals sheet" then last from kickstarter sheet, took subcatory column range(p2:p4115) and put criteria as "paly" only.

 =COUNTIFS(Kickstarter!F2:F4115,"=successful",Kickstarter!D2:D4115,"<1000",Kickstarter!P2:P4115,"plays")